Claire Dean

 How do I physically prepare for this trip?

 Pre-trip preparation should include challenging cardiovascular exercise such as jogging, aerobics, cross-trainer, cycling, regular hikes on varied terrain, as well as a healthy, balanced diet.
 Comfortable hiking boots and additional acclimatization nights in Cusco or the Sacred Valley before the trek are essential, the more the better but a 2 day minimum is highly recommended.
-Our hikes are carefully tailored so that you can hike at their own pace and take breaks whenever needed to ensure a successful and enjoyable trek for all.
+Our hikes are carefully tailored so that you can hike at your own pace and take breaks whenever needed to ensure a successful and enjoyable trek for all.
 Pre-trip fitness, well-worn hiking shoes, and extra acclimatization nights in Cusco before the trip are the best recommendations for any hike in The Andes.

 Day Trek Preparation